Musicals101.com

 Actress, singer, dancer

-A long-legged comedienne, Greenwood is remembered for her sure comic timing and high-kicking dance routines.
+This long-legged comedienne is remembered for her solid comic timing and high-kicking dance routines.
 She made her Broadway debut as a dancing teenager in The White Cat (1905).
 At five foot eight she was taller than most chorines, but her unique "heels over head" kick steps made her a standout.
 She played a succession of featured musical roles, winning major notice in The Passing Show of 1912.
-Greenwood became a star as Letty in Pretty Mrs. Smith (1914) -- a role she repeated (with varying surnames) in So Long, Letty (1916), Linger Longer, Letty (1916) and Letty Pepper (1922).
+Greenwood became a Broadway star as "Letty" in Pretty Mrs. Smith (1914) -- a role she repeated (with varying surnames) in So Long, Letty (1916), Linger Longer, Letty (1916) and Letty Pepper (1922).